This post may contain affiliate links. Learn more

 Tax-related receipts should be kept with your tax return.

 Documents to Shred

-There have been so many data hacks of major companies and stores (and more happening every year) that it’s likely you’re personal information has been compromised in some way previously.
-But why make it easier to for thieves to get your information?
+There have been so many data hacks of major companies and stores (and more happening every year) that it’s likely your personal information has been compromised in some way previously.
+But why make it easier for thieves to get your information?

 Protect your privacy and identity by shredding documents.
 But which ones should be shredded?
 A good rule is to shred any papers with personally identifiable information such as:

 - Account numbers

 - Driver’s license number

 - Full name and address

 - Phone numbers